deepjavalibrary/djl-serving/serving/docs/lmi/user_guides/hf_accelerate.md

 ```
 engine=Python
-# use "scheduler" if deploying a text-generation model, and "disable" for other tasks (can also the config omit entirely)
-option.rolling_batch=scheduler
 option.model_id=<your model id>
 # use max to partition the model across all gpus.
 This is naive sharding, where the model is sharded vertically (as opposed to horizontally with tensor parallelism)
 option.tensor_parallel_degree=max